-Individual Insurance, Group Insurance and U.S. Business
+Individual Insurance, Group Insurance and US Operations

-The recoverable amount of CGUs in the Individual Insurance, Group Insurance and U.S. Business sectors was determined according to calculations of the value in use or according to the fair value less costs of sale.
+The recoverable amount of CGUs in the Individual Insurance, Group Insurance and US Operations sectors was determined according to calculations of the value in use or according to the fair value less costs of sale.
 The calculation of the fair value less costs of sale is based on measures such as multiple based on results.
 The calculations of the recoverable amount call upon discounted cash flow projections and represent estimated actuarial amounts which take into account the present value of net shareholder assets, future profitability of in-force business and profitability of new business where insurance companies are concerned.
-Cash flow projections before tax based on financial budgets approved by management, and which cover a five-year period are used for other kinds of businesses.
+Cash flow projections before tax based on financial budgets approved by management and which cover a five-year period are used for other kinds of businesses.
 Cash flows that go beyond this period are extrapolated using estimated growth rates.

 The Company uses several key assumptions in delivering the recoverable amount.
-The assumed discount rate for determining the value of CGUs is between 11% and 12% before tax (between 9% and 12% before tax in 2019).
+The assumed discount rate for determining the value of CGUs is between 11% and 13% before tax (between 11% and 12% before tax in 2020).

-The key assumptions of the valuation take into account the discount rate, expected business growth, expected return of the financial markets, mortality and improved mortality, lapses and fees.
+The key assumptions of the valuation take into account the discount rate, expected business growth, expected return of the financial markets, fees and, when applicable, mortality and improved mortality as well as lapses.